davewalker60/pmdup/pages/booking-las-arenas.md

 For 2026, we have again booked the entire 30-room Hotel Las Arenas Puerto Morelos.
 This time for 9 nights (Feb 11 check in to Feb 20 check out) and several rooms for a additional nights before and after.
 We must eventually release the unbooked additional rooms back to the hotel, so the sooner you know your dates, the better chance a room will be available for you.
 Dates for camp are Feb 13-19 (with likely pre- and post-camp dancing the day before and after).

 **PLEASE READ CAREFULLY:**<br>
-**For 2026, we had to pay a 50,000 peso deposit.
+**Reserving the hotel for 2026 requires a 50,000 peso deposit.
 In the unlikely event that the courts decide to transfer control of the hotel back to the original owner, there is a slim chance that we might not be able to recover that money, even though we've been reassured/guaranteed in writing that it is 100% secure.**

 **What we are asking of you is to share in that slight risk.
 To that end, we are requiring that each camp participant send a $100USD deposit to reserve your stay and prioritize your room preference.
 Your deposit is non-refundable if the unlikely scenario described above comes to fruition or if you cancel of your own accord.**